awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/examples-warm-pools-aws-cli.md

   --pool-state Stopped --min-size 4
 ```

-## Example 6: Define a warm pool size separate from the maximum group size<a name="warm-pool-configuration-ex6"></a>
+## Example 6: Define the warm pool maximum capacity separately<a name="warm-pool-configuration-ex6"></a>

 Generally, you understand how much to increase your maximum capacity above your desired capacity\.
-There's usually no need to define an additional maximum size, because Amazon EC2 Auto Scaling creates a warm pool that dynamically resizes based on your maximum capacity setting\.
+There's usually no need to define an additional maximum size, because Amazon EC2 Auto Scaling creates a warm pool that dynamically resizes based on your group's desired and maximum capacity\.
+However, you can use the `--max-group-prepared-capacity` option to define the warm pool maximum capacity separately when desired\.

-However, in cases where you want to control the group's maximum capacity and avoid having it impact the warm pool size, you can use the `--max-group-prepared-capacity` option\.
-You might need to use this option when working with large Auto Scaling groups to manage the cost benefits of having a warm pool\.
-For example, an Auto Scaling group with 1,000 instances, a maximum capacity of 1,500 \(to provide extra capacity for emergency traffic spikes\), and a warm pool of 100 instances might achieve your objectives better than a warm pool of 500 instances\.

-The following [put\-warm\-pool](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-warm-pool.html) example creates a warm pool that defines its size separately from the maximum group size\.
+The following [put\-warm\-pool](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-warm-pool.html) example creates a warm pool that defines its maximum capacity separately\.
 Suppose that the Auto Scaling group has a desired capacity of 800\.
 The size of the warm pool will be 100 when you run this command and the pool is initializing\.

 ```
 aws autoscaling put-warm-pool --auto-scaling-group-name my-asg /